Vaibhavrathore1999/GNR_650_VAE_GAN/README.md

 * It shows that generative models trained with learned similarity measures produce better image samples than models trained with element-wise error measures.

 * It demonstrate that unsupervised training results in a latent image representation with disentangled factors of variation (Bengio et al., 2013).
-This is illustrated in experiments on a dataset of face images labelled with visual attribute vectors, where it is shown that simple arithmetic applied in the learned latent space produces images that reflect changes in these attributes.
+This is illustrated in experiments on a dataset of satellite images labelled with visual attribute vectors, where it is shown that simple arithmetic applied in the learned latent space produces images that reflect changes in these attributes.

 ## Variational Autoencoder